-The basic regulations of the Military Pentathlon doping control procedure are recorded in the CISM Regulations Edition 2015, Chapter IX (Anti-doping regulations).
+The basic regulations of the Military Pentathlon doping control procedure are recorded in the CISM Regulations.
 The Military Pentathlon doping control methods are based on the IOC regulations.

 Regarding the forbidden substances the respective latest edition of the IOC list published by the IOC's Medical Commission will be applied.
 Generally athletes shall be tested in all 5 disciplines and in the Obstacle Relay of Military Pentathlon during World and Continental Championships.